July 2011 ~ The Northeast

 In the time it took to extricate myself from the engine "room" (nook, really) and get the throttle knocked down, a considerable amount of line was off.
 When I first gave a pull and pump attempting to reel in some line, I thought, "this is going to be a close run thing."
 The fish felt huge, but then I remembered the boat was still slowing down.
 In another 20 seconds, our speed was down to 1.5 knots and the fight was going my way.

 He put up a good battle, but since none of the gear failed this time, his fate was sealed.
 The girls, asleep on the salon floor, heard the commotion and were up in moments peppering the air with questions.
 What is it?
 How big is he?
 Have you seen him yet?

 A few minutes later and I had a Bluefish landed on our back step.
-Seeing that he was well hooked, I went forward and dug out one of our Rubbermaid tubs leaving Anna in charge of the pole.
+Seeing that he was well hooked, I went forward and dug out one of our Rubbermaid tubs leaving Nana in charge of the pole.
 We learned the blood bath lesson the hard way, now we just drop the fish in a tote, slit his gills, flop the lid on and wait for time to take its toll.
-I posted Anna on the lid.
+I posted Nana on the lid.
 She got a thrill out of every flop and bang under her while I got the pole re-rigged and the engine back up to speed.